mab253/cpp_fall23/final.md

 ## Your Own Design

 Do you have a project idea that you and your partner really want to build?
 (Maybe something with [openFrameworks](https://openframeworks.cc/), maybe something with cryptography?)
-You can send me your idea via e-mail or Discord by **May 3rd,** and I will either approve it or suggest changes in scope/difficulty.
+You can send me your idea via e-mail or Discord by **Dec.
+1st,** and I will either approve it or suggest changes in scope/difficulty.

 ## Due Dates